xguse/markdown-docs/talks/2015-04-13_lab_meeting/2015-04-13_lab_meeting.md

 ------------------------------------------

 > - can't assume random assortment
-> - SNP-pairs separated by differing distances will have different thresholds to define "unexpected" values of LD
+> - SNP-pairs separated by differing distances will have different thresholds to define "interesting" values of LD
 > - The recombination rate of _G. f. fuscipes_ is not well established

 <div class="notes">
 1. distance between loci is __inversely proportional__ to the rate of recombination between syntenic loci.
 2. because of __differing recombination rates.__
 </div>